anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     *   Modified `src/components/Dashboard.tsx` to conditionally render content based on the logged-in user's roles and assigned IDs.
 *   **Initial Feature Development (Admin Dashboard - Property Manager CRUD) (Phase 5 Started/Partially Completed):**
     *   Created the `src/components/Admin` directory and the `src/components/Admin/PropertyManagerManagement.tsx` component as a starting point for the Admin Dashboard.
-    *   Implemented `createPropertyManager`, `updatePropertyManager`, and `deletePropertyManager` Cloud Functions in `functions/src/index.ts` to handle backend operations for property manager management.
+    *   Implemented `createPropertyManager`, `updatePropertyManager`, and `deletePropertyManager` Cloud Functions in `functions/src/index.ts`.
     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
 *   **Deployment Configuration Updated:** Modified `apphosting.yaml` to include `build` and `release` configurations for Firebase App Hosting, ensuring correct deployment of the Vite application.
+*   **Resolved Firebase Admin SDK Initialization Error:** Changed `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';` in `functions/src/index.ts` to resolve `TypeError: admin.initializeApp is not a function` during Firebase Functions deployment in an ES module environment.

 ## 3. Next Steps